zcash/zips/draft-noamchom67-manufacturing-consent.rst

 <https://forum.zcashcommunity.com/t/zcash-funding-bloc-a-dev-fund-proposal-from-josh-at-ecc/47187>

-Upon creation/ activation of a "non-direct funding model" this ZIP should be reconsider (potentially terminated) by the Zcash ecosystem, to determine if its ongoing direct block subsidies are preferred for continuation.
+Upon creation/ activation of a "non-direct funding model" this ZIP should be reconsidered (potentially terminated) by the Zcash ecosystem, to determine if its ongoing direct block subsidies are preferred for continuation.
 Discussions/ solications/ sentiment gathering from the Zcash ecosystem should be initiated ~6 months in advance of the presumed